 - Price.
-Keystone and Breckenridge are more reasonably priced than Vail and Beaver Creek, and that extends to lift tickets, lodging, parking and activities.
-Kids ski free at Keystone with certain lodging reservations!
+Keystone and Breckenridge are more reasonably priced than Vail and Beaver Creek.
+That savings extends to lift tickets, lodging, parking and activities.

 - Type of terrain.
-The good news is that both learning and experienced families will all be happy at Vail, Beaver Creek, Breckenridge or Keystone.
+The good news is that both learning and experienced families will all be happy at Vail, Beaver Creek, Breckenridge, Keystone or Winter Park.

-- Family fun off the mountain.
-Look into other family fun activities like tubing, family programming and other winter fun activities like dog sledding, snowmobiling, or ice-skating.
+- Family fun off of the mountain.
+Look into other family activities, such as tubing or family programming, and other winter activities such as dog sledding, snowmobiling or ice skating.

-- Here are some ideas for ways to have family fun beyond the ski slopes.
+- Here are some ideas for family fun beyond the ski slopes.
 Find a resort that appeals to your sense of adventure.

 If you want to compare the best family ski resorts near Denver with other resorts in Colorado, or even in Utah or California, check out this quick-glance Ski Resort Decision Matrix to help narrow down the best location for your family.
 While it may be hard to choose, know that you really can’t go wrong.